MonBoza/CapstoneMVP/NeuroSpaceLog.md

 ### 9:30 -

 - debugging backend I think I accidentally altered my models and now I can access user data from comment post

+- I think I fixed it but I added an "about" section.